Documentary Collections

 Understanding Documentary Collection

-In a Documentary Collection, the exporter provides shipping documents, such as invoices, certificates of origin, insurance certificates, and packing lists.
-These documents are essential for the buyer to clear the goods through customs and take delivery.
-A crucial document in this process is the bill of exchange or draft, which serves as a formal demand for payment from the exporter to the importer.
-While Documentary Collection is not as common as methods like letters of credit or advance payment, it can be a cost-effective option.
-However, it carries more risk and is usually utilized between trusted parties or in countries with strong legal systems.
+In a Documentary Collection, the exporter provides a set of important shipping documents—such as invoices, certificates of origin, insurance certificates, and packing lists.
+These documents are necessary for the buyer to clear the goods through customs and take delivery of them.
+One of the key documents in this process is the bill of exchange (or draft), which serves as a formal request for payment from the exporter to the importer.

 Types of Documentary Collection